Plastic Process

 When a new job is setup at your place, go ahead and create a custom training course that covers everything an employee would need to know to ensure that productivity and quality are being upheld.
 This course can be as simple as a brief PowerPoint presentation or a two-page document and can be as detailed as several video clips showing suggested procedures to setup, troubleshoot or maintain a consistent and repeatable application.
 The training provider that you ultimately choose should have these options outlined for you so that any amount of information can be conveyed to your workforce in the shortest amount of time — thus utilizing minimal resources.

-Customize the Training
+Customize Training

-ad_smarttech_210x120The content of any training program that is delivered to your employees should be verified to make sure that the course information corresponds with your facility’s practices.
+The content of any training program that is delivered to your employees should be verified to make sure that the course information corresponds with your facility’s practices.
 During this review, it is ideal to note where inserting custom, company-specific content is either beneficial or necessary.
 Keeping the training content as updated and relevant as possible will increase the effectiveness of the entire employee development system.
-Don’t let this scare you — by inserting simple media like photos, documentation, or audio clips can make a huge difference and won’t take up much time at all.
-If you have the resources, then use a combination of video, photos, and diagrams to create custom sections that can be inserted into existing courses.

 It’s imperative to verify that information learned via the computer-based training transcends to the production areas.
 It is highly recommended to reinforce any mode of training with on-the-floor training.
 There are plastics training providers that will supply you with supplemental task sheets and additional materials to be used for that exact purpose.
 Each task sheet corresponds with a particular course, or series of courses, and can be customized to provide a given job position with step-by-step instructions for common production, maintenance, or quality-related procedures.